ed-fish/ed-fish.github.io/_projects/2_project.markdown

 img: /assets/img/embed1.PNG
 ---

-An interactive visualisation of the results from our latest paper [Rethinking Genre Classification With Fine Grained Semantic Clustering](https://ieeexplore.ieee.org/document/9506751).
-The website features both UMAP and T-SNE projections of the self-supervised fine-grained embedding space generated from the model.
+Another experiment where I've applied my research to a real world application.
+This time I took embeddings generated from my paper: [Rethinking Genre Classification With Fine Grained Semantic Clustering](https://ieeexplore.ieee.org/document/9506751) and built an application for feature projection and exploration.
+The website features both UMAP and T-SNE projections of the self-supervised fine-grained embedding space generated from the model and also some additional cool features such as selecting videos of specific genres and dates.

 Visit the page [here](https://semantic-video-visualiser-g6n4qaxte-ed-fish.vercel.app/#)